tboldagh/FunRootAna/README.md

 ```

 # The functional container
-A concise set of transformations that get us from the data to the data summary (histogram in this case) is possible thanks to the EagerFunctionalVector.
+A concise set of transformations that get us from the data to the data summary (histogram in this case) is possible thanks to the Functional Vector wrappers.
-It is really a conveniently wrapped `std::vector`.
+It is really a`std::vector` with extra methods.
-Among many functions it offers, this three are the most important:
+Among many functions it offers, this three are the most relevant:
 * `map` - that takes function defining the mapping operation i.e. can be as simple as taking attribute of an object or as complicated as ...
 * `filter` - that produces another container with potentially reduced set of elements
 * reduce - there is several methods in ths category, most commonly used in ROOT analysis are various `fill`